guildai/guild.ai/pages/docs/intro.md

       main: train
 ```

-Here we add a `train` operation with a description and a main module.
+This change adds a `train` operation to the model with a description
+and a main module.

 Save your changes to ``guild.yml``.